 Where do you go in Italy if you want to learn about history and culture, hike among vineyards, eat delicious lake fish and daydream by crystal clear waters, but without the crowds?
 And less than a 2-hour drive from Milan?
 Lake Iseo!

 Even though celebrities (hello George Clooney!) flock to the more famous Lake Como nearby, there are a ton of things to see and do in Lake Iseo.
-With great hiking paths and beautiful landscapes, it is especially popular with adventure travellers.
+With great hiking paths and beautiful landscapes, it is especially popular with adventure travelers.
 But there’s no shortage of things to do for culture and history buffs, either.